as595/phys60441/lecture/main.md

 ### So how do we fix it?

-Here we'll discuss three different ways to correct the $w$-effect:
+Here we'll discuss four different ways to correct the $w$-effect:

  - 3-d Fourier transforms,
  - the $w$-projection method,